DormanLab/AmpliCI/README.md

 - The fastq input file.
 [REQUIRED]

 - The input error profile.
 If `NULL`, convert quality score to Phred error probability.

+- lower_bound.
+Allowed lowest abundance.
+See the description of option `--abundance`.
+[REQUIRED]

 **Output**